blynnerup/getting_rusty/README.md

 let buffs: [u8; 3] = [1, 2, 3];
 ~~~

 Indexing is done by using square brackets.
 Arrays are limited to 32 elements, after which they lose some of their functionality.
-Instead Vectors can be used.
+Instead, Vectors can be used.

 ## Control Flow